ckeditor/ckeditor5/packages/ckeditor5-block-quote/docs/features/block-quote.md

 {@snippet features/block-quote}

-## Nested block quotes
+## Nesting block quotes

-Sometimes it is necessary to nest q block quote into another block quote.
-To do it, simply click where you need to quote nested and insert it just like a regular one.
+Sometimes it is necessary to nest a block quote into another block quote.
+This may be the case for scientific or academic papers, but also articles citing sources and referring to previous writing would often use it.
+To use this functionality, simply click where you need the quote nested and insert it just like a regular one.

 {@snippet features/nested-block-quote}

 <info-box>
-	If for some reason you want to disallow nesting tables in your editor, see the {@link features/block-quote#disallowing-nesting-block-quotes disabling nesting block quotes} section to learn how to disable this functionality.
+	If you would want to disallow nesting tables in your editor, see the {@link features/block-quote#disallowing-nesting-block-quotes disallowing nesting block quotes} section to learn how to disable this functionality.
 </info-box>

 ## Related features